FusionAuth/fusionauth-site/site/_posts/2020-04-27-asp-dot-net-blog-post.md

 Finally we configure our previously referenced configuration provider.
 You could have multiple different providers if you liked.

 We pull configuration options from either `appsettings.json` or the environment (for the client secret).
 These are values you previously noted when you were setting up FusionAuth.
 (We'll add them to `appsettings.json` later.)
 We create an [OpenIdConnectOptions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions?view=aspnetcore-3.1) object.
 Setting `ResponseType = "code"` is what forces the use of the Authorization Code grant.
+PKCE is turned on by default.

 ```csharp
 ...